-- Any survey concerning private information listed above, regardless of funding. - School activities involving the collection, disclosure, or use of personal information gathered from the child for the purpose of marketing, selling, or otherwise disclosing that information. - Any nonemergency, invasive physical examination or screening required as a condition of attendance, administered and scheduled by the school in advance, and not necessary to protect the immediate health and safety of the student.
+- Any survey concerning protected information, regardless of funding. - Activities involving the collection, disclosure, or use of personal information gathered from the child for the purpose of marketing, selling, or otherwise disclosing that information to others. - Any nonemergency, invasive physical examination or screening required as a condition of attendance, administered by the school or its agent, and not necessary to protect the immediate health and safety of the student.

 Exceptions are hearing, vision, or spinal screenings, or any physical examination or screening permitted or required under state law.
-[See policies EF and FFAA.]
+[See policies EF and FFAA for more information.]